GitShreyosi/JavaProject-Online-Examination-System-/Online-Exam-System-Java/README.md

 ## Overview

 This project presents a full-stack online exam platform featuring an admin portal and a student exam-taking system.
 Leveraging Java, JSP, Servlets, and MySQL, it provides a robust solution for institutes and coaches to streamline the online examination process.
-Feel free to explore the codebase and contribute to its enhancement!